 After five years at Nuffield, he was invited to set up a management development centre for the Hong Kong Government’s Vocational Training Council, which was a stepping-stone to fourteen years in Asia-Pacific as Professor of Finance at the prestigious University of Hong Kong.
 In the process, he lectured in Australia, China (in the early days of its economic rejuvenation), Japan, Malaysia, Singapore, Sarawak, Taiwan, and Vietnam (before it had officially opened up to the West).
 He had a hand in the development of Hong Kong’s corporate governance code, and the governance rules developed by the China Securities Regulatory Commission (CSRC) in Beijing.
 He has held professorships at eight universities.

 Returning to the UK, he ran courses for the Institutes of Directors in both London and Sydney, taught courses on corporate governance and business ethics for Hong Kong Baptist University, and wrote a distance learning programme on corporate governance for the Hong Kong Open University.
 He also took part for five years in a corporate governance program for Russian academics sponsored by the Canadian Government at the Schulich Business School in Toronto.
-In retirement, he writes on corporate governance, business ethics, and the study of management at Oxford University (Oxford Circus).
+In retirement, he writes on corporate governance and business ethics.
 He has also been Chairman of the town’s renovation company in Brixham, a fishing town in Devon, a shareholder of two heritage sailing fishing trawlers, and deputy launch authority for the Torbay lifeboat.

 Bob and Gretchen Tricker – Vigilance, Brixham Harbour